robertmuth/Cwerg/README.md

  * Canonicalize the c code so we can keep the backend simple

-  This effectively de-sugars some syntax like compound assigns and pre/post increment/decrement.
+   This effectively de-sugars some syntax like compound assigns and pre/post increment/decrement, loops, etc.

-  We can test the canonicalization transformations by re-emitting c-code and ensuring that the transformed code has the same output as the original code
+   We can test the canonicalization transformations by re-emitting c-code and ensuring that the transformed code has the same output as the original code.

  * Code emission